 The two-story structure, erected in 1950, served for educational and worship services until a beautiful red, buff brick sanctuary was built in 1954.
 In 1958, a new pastorium was built.
 On Tuesday morning, March 1, 1960, fire again destroyed the church and educational buildings.
 With its finger pointing toward heaven, the hand on top of the steeple plunged to certain destruction as the fire engulfed the church.
 But by the providence of God, this hand, instead of falling into the fire, fell clear and still remains to give direction to weary souls.
 On Sunday, November 27, 1960, the first services were conducted in the present buildings.

-During the summer and fall of 1979, the auditorium was completely renovated.
+During the summer and fall of 1979, the sanctuary was completely renovated.
 The educational facilities were modified and painted.
 External and internal painting of the educational facilities was completed in 1980.
-The men and women of the church refinished all of the furniture in the auditorium and painted the wood surfaces of the interior and exterior.
-In 1988 the L.E.
-Willett property, across Hickory Street from the pastorium, was purchased.
+In 2019, the church again renovated the sanctuary including new pews, lighting, and redesign of the stage.

 Through the years the church has been blessed with pastors and music ministers who have led a dedicated people to have faith in God while traveling the hills and valleys of life.
 Young people have gone out from the church into the world prepared to face challenges and proclaim their Christian faith.
 This is the evidence of what 100 years under God’s guidance has accomplished.
 May God continue to bless FBCP as He leads us into future years of service to Him!